lpanjwani/s3-explorer/README.md

 1. **Implement Authentication**: Adding service to service authentication can be a significant enhancement in terms of security.

-2. **Add Frontend Tests**: Ensuring that all components, pages, and utilities are thoroughly tested.
+2. **Improve Frontend Testing Setup**: Ensuring that all components, pages, and utilities are thoroughly tested.
 This could include unit tests, integration tests, and end-to-end tests.

-3. **Performance Optimization**: Opportunities to optimize the performance.
-This could involve implementing caching, or load testing to identify bottlenecks.
+3. **Pagination**: When managing and navigating large sets of data.
+This feature allows users to view data in a series of pages, thus improving the application's performance and usability by only loading a subset of data at any one time.

 4. **Implement Continuous Integration/Continuous Deployment (CI/CD)**: A CI/CD pipeline will automate testing and deployment process.

 5. **Improve Error Handling**: Robust error handling and reporting can make it easier to identify and fix issues that arise such as using Sentry.

+6. **Use Server Side Rendering**: Leverage Next.js Server Side Rendering to abstract API calls.